nanos/FediFetcher-docs/Running-FediFetcher-as-a-Scheduled-Task-in-Windows.md

 FediFetcher requires Python to run.
 The best way to install Python on Windows is by downloading the official Python installer from the Python website at https://www.python.org/downloads/

 After the Python installer file has finished downloading, launch it by double-clicking on it in order to begin the installation.
-Be sure to select, make sure the "Add Python to PATH".
+Be sure to select, make sure the "Add python.exe to PATH".

 ![Python installer](https://github.com/user-attachments/assets/bb0257df-ff2d-4918-ae05-15a829559151)